Is Sexual Orientiation genetic or is it a choice?

 It is also important to note that the combination of factors is different for each person.

 Now the second part of the question - is sexual orientation a choice?
 No it is not a choice.
-No one is able to decide on a specific day that from that day onward they will be a same-sex attracted or opposite-sex attracted.
+No one is able to decide on a specific day that from that day onward they will experience same-sex attractions or opposite-sex attractions.
 People do not consciously decide their sexual orientation.
+The mean age of first same-sex attraction is 10 and two thirds of the ages of first attraction are in the range 6-14 years.
+There can be little informed, responsible choice involved if first attraction is about age 10.
+At that age no-one chooses lifetime sexual orientation or lifestyle in any usual sense.

 "Perhaps one of the biggest concerns for the person on the street is whether we are stuck with our genetic inheritance, or whether we can overcome our genes.
-Dean Hamer stated, ‘One of the biggest myths is that something is genetic is therefore fixed.
-This simply isn’t true.
-It’s what we do with our genes that matters.
-Someone who relishes novel experiences might use this trait for good or for bad — to become a great explorer or a violent criminal.
+Dean Hamer stated, "One of the biggest myths is that something genetic is therefore fixed.
+This simply isn't true.
+It's what we do with our genes that matters.
+Someone who relishes novel experiences might use this trait for good or for bad - to become a great explorer or a violent criminal.
 All these genes do is to give us a disposition one way or another.
-Whether we act on that —or don’t — is very much a matter of our free will.’
+Whether we act on that, or don't, is very much a matter of our free will."
 [The Power of Our Genes: An Interview with Dean Hamer, Science & Spirit, December 1998].

-For more information about the roots and causes of homosexaulity, please go to the Articles section.
+For more information about the roots and causes of homosexuality, please go to the Articles section.